-That has a purpose, but if there’s no teeth behind it, that’s what I think is the difference between this administration and the prior administration or Trump.
+That has a purpose, but if there’s no teeth behind it, that’s what I think is the difference between this administration and the prior administration of Trump.
 When we said stuff, it was backed by action that we took.
-For example, in Afghanistan, when President Trump said you, the Taliban, have to eliminate your ties with Al Qaeda, they knew he meant it because we went on a serious manhunt to wipe out Al Qaeda and ISIS.
+For example, in Afghanistan, when President Trump said, “You the Taliban, have to eliminate your ties with Al Qaeda.”
+They knew he meant it because we went on a serious manhunt to wipe out Al Qaeda and ISIS.

 And they knew that if they tied themselves to Al Qaeda, they would be at the receiving end of that action.
 And similarly in Iran, President Trump was very harsh on Iran between economic sanctions and actions we took again.
 The IRGC and the Quds Force, not just around Iran, but in Iraq, in Yemen, places where Iran operates against American interests.